Mildrette Netter

-Mildrette Netter (born June 16, 1948 in Rosedale, Mississippi) is an American athlete who competed mainly in the 100 meters.

-She competed for the United States in the 1968 Summer Olympics held in Mexico City, Mexico in the 4 x 100 meters where she won the gold medal with her teammates Barbara Ferrell, Margaret Bailes, and Wyomia Tyus.
+Mildrette Netter (born June 16, 1948, in Rosedale, Mississippi) is an American athlete who competed mainly in the 100 meters.
+She competed for the United States in the 1968 Summer Olympics held in Mexico City, Mexico in the 4 × 100 meters where she won the gold medal with her teammates Barbara Ferrell, Margaret Bailes, and Wyomia Tyus.
 The relay Netter was a part of set the world record with a time of 42.88.
 Netter also competed in the 1972 Olympics.

+She grew up in Rosedale, Mississippi.
+She was short.
+She became the first female Olympic medalist from Mississippi.
+There were no women's track programs in Mississippi when she graduated from high school and she was denied a scholarship to Tennessee State.

+After her gold medal win, Alcorn State established a women's track tram, the first in Mississippi.
+She married fellow Alcorn alumnus Willie White, Vietnam War veteran.

+She is a member of the Rosedale-West Bolivar High School Hall of Fame.
+The track and field at Alcorn was renamed for her.
+She is in the Alcorn State Hall of Honor, SWAC Hall of Fame, Alcorn State Athletic Hall of Fame, the Clarksdale/Coahoma Sports Hall of Fame, Bob Hayes Track Hall of Fame, and Mississippi Sports Hall of Fame.